 When a blocked outside drain is most likely to occur

-While a blocked outside drain can happen any day of the year, it occurs most commonly during fall season when leaves from garden shrubs and trees scatter all around the ground.
+While a blocked outside drain can happen any day of the year, it occurs most commonly during the Fall season.
+Fall is when leaves from garden shrubs and trees scatter all around the ground.
 Added to a large volume of water from Fall rainstorms, an accumulation of debris and leaves can easily cause a blocked outside drain.
 As a result, you have a pool of stagnate water which can become a breeding ground for insects, such as mosquitoes.
 A more urgent concern is that such a blockage can cause rainwater to flood your property, or your home itself.
-The good news is that blocked outside drain is not too difficult to clear.
+The good news is that a blocked outside drain is not too difficult to clear.

 How to clear a blocked outside drain by hand

 Once you clear out the debris, check if the water runs properly through the pipes.
 Insert a garden hose into the drain piping itself and flush it.
 A clear pipeline should receive and dispose of water quickly.
-But if the water stops flowing, there are two possible reasons: either there is clog down the line or the pipe is damaged.
-Try using a more powerful flush and actually placing the hose inside the pipe to help push the clog.
+But if the water stops flowing, there are two possible reasons.
+Either there is clog down the line, or the pipe is damaged.
+Try using a more powerful flush and actually placing the hose inside the pipe.
+Water pressure can help push the clog, and free up the line.
 Pushing the hose back and forth may also help to break a clog loose.